 We live in a world where software is constantly being updated and developed.
 This means that there is an increasing demand for testing.

-However, if you are not using Kanban to manage your work – it can be difficult to keep up with the demand.
+However, if you are not using the Kanban method to manage your work – it can be difficult to keep up with the demand.
 That’s why we have created this blog post on how Kanban can help your company improve its software testing process.